garydevenay/jekyll-now/_posts/2018-02-10-performance-implications-of-linq.md

 This is a similar story for the entire set of Linq filtering methods.

 ### So what is happening here?
-First of all, when we perform a wide `SELECT` statement on a database table we are loading all of the results in to memory, this will immediately consume memory resources for data - most of which you know you are never going to use.
+First of all, when we perform a wide `SELECT` statement on a database table we are loading all of the results in to memory, this will immediately consume memory resources for data - most of which we know are never going to be used.

 Secondly we are then looping over every single row returned from the database and performing an `if` condition on it.